ntop/nProbe/doc/src/introduction.rst

 select "File->Save as", specify :code:`nprobe.license` as file name and save it in the nProbe installation directory.
 Make sure the file name has no extension (e.g., :code:`.txt`) by selecting "Save as Type: All Files".

-Plugins licenses are applied in a way which is identical to the way the main nProbe license is applied as described above.
-The only thing that changes is the file name of the plugin license file.
-The plugin license generation procedure will tell you the exact file name to use, which you can then place in the directory above.

 .. note::